cristianmercado19/ionic-oAuth-example/README.md

 ![](https://github.com/cristianmercado19/ionic-oAuth-example/blob/master/images/05%20Create%20client%20ID%20%20%20ebrickApi%204.png)

 ### Client ID
-In our application we ar going to use the `Client ID` during the first step.
+In our application we are going to use the `Client ID` during the first contact.
 Copy it.
 Other relevant configuration will be the `Authorized JavaScript Origins` and `Authorize redirect URIs`.
 Complete these fields with `localhost/callback` settings.
-This will be our `redirect_uri`.
+This will be our `redirect_uri` by default.

 ![](https://github.com/cristianmercado19/ionic-oAuth-example/blob/master/images/06%20OAuth%20client%20%20%20ebrickApi.png)